Formula F100: History

 The Formula F100 was launched by Geoff Clarke and the Motor Racing Stables racing school.
 Clarke also launched Formula Ford and thought that Formula F100 could be the sports car racing equivalent.
-The British press gave the F100 a far from warm welcome.
-The press feared the class would rival the popular Clubmans.
+The British press gave the F100 a far from warm welcome, fearing that the class would rival the popular Clubmans.
 The first season was dominated by Ray Allen driving a Royale RP4.
 The car was first powered by a Ford Kent engine.
 But when Nick Cole became the faster driver in a BMC powered Nerus Silhouette, Allen quickly changed engines.
 Former Formula 1 driver Les Leston came out of retirement to race in the series.
 The 49-year-old Briton was competitive towards the end of the season.
 The season started slow with few car counts, but at the end of the season there were 12 cars on the grid.
 The 1971 season was dominated by Tom Pryce.
 The young talent won eight of the 20 races.
 The series' final race at Brands Hatch on December 27, 1971 proved to be a farce as only one driver made the grid.
 The class eventually folded and the very popular Clubmans class prevailed.